Mnem42/lion/README.md

 # Lion is an open-source CLI tool that makes developers lives easier
-## Lion is a new project and requires heavy development before it will be ready to be used
+## Lion is a project under development
 It helps by creating the file with some preset code and add external dependencies for you (only implemented for rust)

 See the